rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

 associated with one of the parent section's subsections.

-Consequently, and even if each node is associated with one section only, the `firstContentNode` property will always hold a reference to a section's very first content node.
-In addition to that, this node always is identical to the section's very first top-level node (i.e. critical to transformations).
+Consequently, and even if each node is associated with one section only, the `firstContentNode` property will always hold a reference to a section's first content node.
+In addition to that, this node always is identical to the section's first top-level node (i.e. critical to transformations).

 <!-- ======================================================================= -->
 ## derived statements